-Chanel was afraid that reporters would find out about her childhood: Her parents lived together without being married; her mother died of bronchitis when she was 31; her father simply gave her to an orphanage when she was 12 years old.
-Chanel often claimed that when her mother died, her father sailed to America, and that she lived in a lovely house with two very strict aunts, who, never did exist.
+Chanel was afraid that reporters would find out about her childhood: Her parents lived together without being married; her mother died of bronchitis when she was 31-years-old; her father simply gave her to an orphanage when she was 12-years-old.
+Chanel often claimed that when her mother died, her father sailed to America, and that she lived in a lovely house with two very strict aunts, who in reality, never did exist.
 It wasn’t the only way Chanel worked to reinvent herself.
 She said that the year of her birth was 1893.
 She probably considered that her stories created an alluring sense of mystery, but Chanel didn’t need mystery.
 She had style, and that was more than enough.

 In the summer of 1920, Chanel opened a shop in the resort town Biarritz where she met a Russian émigré, Grand Duke Dmitri Pavlovich.
 Their romance was short but important.
 Pavlovich introduced Coco to a Russian perfumer, Ernest Beaux, who had worked for Russia’s Imperial Court.

 The meeting was eventful for both of them.
 After a year of hard work and many experiments, Beaux placed ten samples in front of Chanel, dividing them into two groups.
 The first half Beaux numbered from one through five, the second from 20 through 24.
 Chanel chose the sample No. 5 and when Beaux asked her why, Chanel replied:

 “I always launch my collection on the fifth day of the fifth month, so the number 5 seems to bring me luck, therefore, I will name it: No. 5.”

 The list of clients who wore Chanel No. 5 perfume included the most beautiful women of the century.
 Chanel No. 5 was a favorite perfume of Jacqueline Kennedy.
 The perfume continues to be the ultimate symbol of classy sensuality.
 Marilyn Monroe: